2008 Calgary Stampeders season

-The 2008 Calgary Stampeders season was the 51st season for the team in the Canadian Football League and their 70th overall.
+The 2008 Calgary Stampeders season was the 51st season for the team in the Canadian Football League (CFL) and their 70th overall.
 The Stampeders finished in first place in the West division, won the West Final and played in the 96th Grey Cup in Montreal.
 The Stampeders defeated the hometown Montreal Alouettes to win their 6th Grey Cup championship.

 This season started the following streaks for the Stampeders: